|Alma Mater:||Towson '92|

-Mike Locksley is in his second season as offensive coordinator and quarterbacks coach and his eighth overall season at Maryland.
+Mike Locksley returns for his 10th overall season at Maryland and assumed the interim head coaching duties on October 11, 2015.
+He is in his fifth season as offensive coordinator and quarterbacks coach and his 10th overall season at Maryland.

 A native of Washington, D.C., Locksley returned home to rejoin the Terrapins after the 2011 season.
 He was an assistant coach at Maryland for six seasons (1997-2002).

 Under center, Locksley helped quarterback C.J.
-Brown become the first Terrapin player to pass for over 2,000 yards and rush for over 500 yards in a single season despite missing two of his top wide receivers in Stefon Diggs and Deon Long.
-Brown was responsible for 25 touchdowns, which tied for the second-highest single-season total in program history.
+Brown become the first Maryland signal-caller to throw for over 2,000 yards (2,242) and rush for over 500 yards (576) in a single-season despite missing two of the team’s top wide receivers in Stefon Diggs and Deon Long, who missed the final six games of the 2013 season due to injury.

-In 2012, Locksley coached five different quarterbacks, including three true freshmen and a converted linebacker.
+In 2012, his first season back in College Park, Locksley coached five different quarterbacks, including three true freshmen and a converted linebacker after an unprecedented string of injuries hit the position.

-Despite the constant shuffling at quarterback, Locksley found a way to get the ball in his playmakers hands.
-True freshman Stefon Diggs led the team with 54 receptions for 848 yards (15.7 ypc), the most ever by a Maryland freshman.
+Despite the constant shuffling at quarterback, Locksley found a way to get the ball in his playmakers’ hands.
+Stefon Diggs led the team with 54 receptions for 848 yards (15.7 ypc), the most ever by a Maryland freshman.
 Diggs also caught six touchdowns and was named ACC Rookie of the Week three times.

 He possesses a well-rounded coaching resume, having tutored every offensive or defensive position except offensive line.